Estate Administration – Getting Started

 Bank Accounts / Promissory Notes: Most recent bank account statements showing balances in checking, savings, money market, and certificates of deposit accounts; all uncashed checks payable to the decedent; promissory notes payable to the decedent, including notes from family members.

-Life Insurance / Retirement Plans: All insurance policies on the decedent’s life or owned by the decedent on the life of another person; all account statements and beneficiary designations for Individual Retirement accounts (I.R.A.’s), Keogh (“HR-1O”) plans, 401-K Plans, and employer-provided retirement plans; current beneficiary designations for all life insurance and retirement plans.
+Life Insurance / Retirement Plans: All insurance policies on the decedent’s life or owned by the decedent on the life of another person; all account statements and beneficiary designations for Individual Retirement accounts (I.R.A.’s), Keogh (“HR-10”) plans, 401-K Plans, and employer-provided retirement plans; current beneficiary designations for all life insurance and retirement plans.

 Tax Returns: Income tax returns filed by the decedent (separately or jointly) for the past two years; any gift tax returns filed by the decedent.

-Liabilities: Any checks of decedent uncashed at death; schedule of all debts owed by decedent at death; schedule of all notes (secured or unsecured) on which the decedent was primarily or contingently liable; all mortgages, deeds of trust, or security agreements securing monies owed by the decedent; funeral bill and related burial expenses.
+Liabilities: Any checks of decedent uncashed at death; schedule of all debts owed by the decedent at death; schedule of all notes (secured or unsecured) on which the decedent was primarily or contingently liable; all mortgages, deeds of trust, or security agreements securing monies owed by the decedent; funeral bill and related burial expenses.

-Other Assets: Partnership agreements (including Limited Partnership investments), accounts receivable, certificates of title to automobiles, trucks, mobile homes, motorcycles, boats, airplanes and trailers; union or club membership benefits; unemployment benefits; unpaid medical bills; veterans benefits.
+Other Assets: Partnership agreements (including Limited Partnership investments; accounts receivable; certificates of title to automobiles, trucks, mobile homes, motorcycles, boats, airplanes, and trailers; union or club membership benefits; unemployment benefits; unpaid medical bills; veterans benefits.